Gerhard P. Bassler

-Gerhard P. Bassler is a German-Canadian writer and professor.
-He is a specialist in German and Canadian migration history.
+Gerhard P. Bassler (June 2, 1937 – March 26, 2023) was a German-Canadian writer and professor.
+He was a specialist in German and Canadian migration history.
 His book Vikings to U-Boats: the German Experience in Newfoundland and Labrador won the Rogers Cable Non-Fiction Award, which is a part of the Newfoundland Book Awards.

+Bassler died on March 26, 2023 in St. John's, Newfoundland at the age of 85.

 Life

 Bassler was born in Stuttgart, Germany in 1937.
 He earned a Ph.D in European and American history from the University of Kansas.
 He emigrated to Newfoundland in 1965.
 Bassler was a professor of history at the Memorial University of Newfoundland from 1965 to 2002.
 He became a professor emeritus at the Memorial University in 2003.